-This permanent home for the Mission Center will serve as a beacon of opportunity and achievement for all who pass by.
-At the crossroads of Bartlett, Valencia, and 22 Streets, the community’s highest values of education, dialog, and diversity will infuse four floors of modern classrooms, computer labs, an auditorium, and multi-purpose rooms available to the community, a child care center, and full support services.
+City College of San Francisco’s Mission Campus has met the community’s needs since 1971, today offering more than 300 day, evening, and weekend classes each year.
+It serves as a beacon of opportunity and achievement for all who pass by.
+At the crossroads of Bartlett, Valencia, and 22nd Streets, the community’s highest values of education, dialog, and diversity infuse four floors of modern classrooms, computer labs, an auditorium, a library, a child care center, full support services, and multi-purpose rooms available to the community.

-Partners: Rooted in the community, the Center celebrates long alliances with prominent organizations, such as the Mission Hiring Hall, San Francisco Unified School District, and many direct service providers devoted to the neighborhood’s continued success.
+Partners: Rooted in the community, the campus celebrates long alliances with prominent organizations, such as the Mission Hiring Hall, San Francisco Unified School District, and many direct service providers devoted to the neighborhood’s continued success.